International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 - How to present shipping information on your website

-Inside Oberlo, for example, the “Selling to” dropdown lets you filter for suppliers that ship to specific countries.
-So if you want to ship items to the US, you can use the auto-complete text field to lay a filter on your product options.
+Inside Oberlo, for example, the “Shipping filter on a product’s page lets you see the rates for sending items to specific countries.
+So if you want to ship items to the US, you can type the country’s name to get an idea of shipping rates.

 2. Work With the Best Suppliers